John Dill: Death

 We mourn with you the passing of a great and wise soldier, and a great gentleman.
 His task in this war has been well done.

 Dill was posthumously awarded the American Army Distinguished Service Medal in 1944 as well as receiving an unprecedented joint resolution of the United States Congress appreciating his services.
 He was buried at Arlington National Cemetery, in Arlington, Virginia.
-The equestrian statue on Dill's grave is one of only two at the cemetery, the other is Major-General Philip Kearny's.
+The equestrian statue honoring Dill is one of only two at the cemetery, the other is that of Major-General Philip Kearny's.